shaneagibson/primer/README.md

     logMessageVerifier.verify(
             mapMessage("Start Request Log Message")
                     .with("correlationId", "001")
-                    .with("message", "Getting balances for user: 123 in currency: USD") .with("timestamp", anyLong())
+                    .with("message", "getting balances for user: 123 in currency: USD") .with("timestamp", anyLong())
                     .build(),
             mapMessage("End Request Log Message")
                     .with("correlationId", "001")
-                    .with("message", "Total balance: 78950.00 for user: 123 in currency: USD") .with("timestamp", anyLong())
+                    .with("message", "total balance: 78950.00 for user: 123 in currency: USD") .with("timestamp", anyLong())
                     .build());